Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

 Calculating pCRT from arrays
 ============================

-Often the video reading methods the :py:class:`pyrCRT.RCRT` class provides are not adequate for a specific problem, and calculating the CRT from average channel intensities and times arrays obtained from some other method is necessary.
-For that, :py:class:`pyrCRT.RCRT`'s default init method is used:
+Often the video reading methods the :py:class:`pyCRT.PCRT` class provides are not adequate for a specific problem, and calculating the CRT from average channel intensities and times arrays obtained from some other method is necessary.
+For that, :py:class:`pyCRT.PCRT`'s default init method is used:

 .. sourcecode:: python